Lexington Traumatic Brain Injury Lawyers

 Our record of success in personal injury cases includes numerous settlements and verdicts for millions and hundreds of thousands of dollars.

-Wilt & Associates has a Lexington office located at 196 W. Lowry Lane, Suite 1.
+Wilt Injury Lawyers has a Lexington office located at 196 W. Lowry Lane, Suite 1.
 If you or your loved one cannot come to our office for health reasons, we can arrange a phone or video conference.
 We also make hospital visits and have an office in Louisville.

 We handle brain injury cases on a contingency fee basis.
 Many TBI victims need medical help for the rest of their lives and are unable to pay for a lawyer while paying for their present care.
 We fight to ensure the money is there to pay for your medical care and that your ability to live as full a life as possible is maximized.